yaningwang80381/20200805/README.md

 # Cgan_ultrasound
 The procedure contains three steps.

-1.Before testing, please use generatedata.m to generate data for testing.
+1.Before testing, please use generatedata.m to generate data for testing.(It could be canceled if you use the data in data7_weight folder)

 2.Use saved_model.ipynb for testing.

 3.Use npytomat.m to change the .npy file to .mat.